-Stop The Drama, But Not The Conflict
+The Best Leaders Stop The Drama, Not The Conflict

-Many leaders confuse conflict with drama.
-It’s not surprising since conflict is often expressed through drama.
-It’s also not surprising that many leaders would try to eliminate conflict in order to stop the drama.
-For example, Basecamp’s controversial internal memo to employees seeks to shut down conflict to avoid the drama.
+Share viaMany leaders equate conflict with workplace drama.
+It’s not surprising since conflict is often expressed through unhealthy behaviors like verbal attacks, avoidance, or passive-aggressive tactics.
+It’s also not surprising that many leaders would prefer to eliminate conflict to stop the workplace drama.

 In our conflict awareness survey, 72% of survey responders said they compromise to avoid conflict.

-Leaders who turn conflict into drama;
+Leaders who turn conflict into drama:

 - Avoid difficult conversations